Serhiy Zhadan: Life and career

+In August 2024 Zhadan was featured in a tv commercial for McDonald's in Ukraine.
+He wrote for and recited a poem in the commercial.

 Theater and multimedia projects

 His novel Anthem of Democratic Youth has been adapted for the stage and performed at the Ivan Franko National Academic Drama Theater in Kyiv.

-Since 2004, he has worked with Yara Arts Group from La MaMa Experimental Theatre in New York, contributing to the shows: "Koliada: Twelve Dishes" (2005), "Underground Dreams"(2013–2014), "Hitting Bedrock" (2015) and "1917–2017: Tychyna, Zhadan and the Dogs," (2017), which received two New York Innovative Theatre Awards.
+Since 2004, Zhadan has worked with Yara Arts Group from La MaMa Experimental Theatre in New York, contributing to the shows: "Koliada: Twelve Dishes" (2005), "Underground Dreams" (2013–2014), "Hitting Bedrock" (2015) and "Radio 477!"
+(2023).
+Zhadan and the Dogs appeared at La MaMa in Yara's "1917–2017: Tychyna, Zhadan and the Dogs," (2017), directed by Virlana Tkacz, which received two New York Innovative Theatre Awards, for best music and best musical.